ringiclub/obfuscation/README.md

 In this analysis, we've seen the most common types that exist, now let's see what obfuscators OLLVM and TIGRESS have implemented in their systems ;)
 > [!NOTE]
 > Little reminder that the point of all this previous long and "difficult" explanation was to understand obfuscation and be able to identity some techniques when facing obfuscated code
+> The list goes on, especially for the obfuscator named [Tigress, check section "Transformations"](https://tigress.wtf).

 # LLVM: A Compiler Infrastructure Overview
 LLVM is a compiler infrastructure.
 To understand what it is exactly we need to dive into compilation <br>